 Regional lymphadenopathy occurs in about one third of cases.
 Erysipelothricosis rarely becomes generalized cutaneous disease, which is characterized by purple skin lesions that expand as the lesion’s center clears, plus bullous lesions at the primary or distant sites.

 Bacteremia is rare and is more often a primary infection than dissemination from cutaneous lesions.
 It may result in septic arthritis or infective endocarditis, even in people without known valvular heart disease.
 Endocarditis tends to involve the aortic valve, and the mortality rate and percentage of patients needing cardiac valve replacement are unusually high.
-Rarely, CNS, intra-abdominal, and bone infections occur.
+Rarely, central nervous system, intra-abdominal, and bone infections occur.

-The same drugs and doses are appropriate for arthritis (given for at least 1 wk after defervescence or cessation of effusion), but repeated needle aspiration drainage of the infected joint is also necessary.
+The same drugs and doses are appropriate for arthritis (given for at least 1 week after defervescence or cessation of effusion), but repeated needle aspiration drainage of the infected joint is also necessary.

 Erysipelothricosis typically results from a penetrating wound in people who handle edible or nonedible animal matter (eg, in a slaughterhouse) or who work with fish or shellfish.

 Within 1 week after the injury, a raised, purplish red, nonvesiculated, indurated, maculopapular rash appears, accompanied by itching and burning; about one third of patients have regional lymphadenopathy.